MPSLab-ASU/Paper_Page_Template/README.md

 * **position** : The position of the author (PhD, Postdoc, etc.)
 * **orcid** : The ORCID page Link
 > Organization, sub_organization, and email are required fields.
+Full list of fields can be found in the [index.html](./index.html) file inside the div 'card-footer bg-transparent"
 ---

 ## Markdown Files: